openmainframeproject/tac/.github/ISSUE_TEMPLATE/new-project-proposal.md

 *   External dependencies (including licenses)
-    *   Note that any proposed project should not be predicated on or make use of any commercial software.
+    *   Note that any proposed project should not bundle any closed-source software.

 *   Initial committers